capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

 #### Interview questions
-- The application will have a database of interview questions with which it will ask the user.
+- The application will have a database of interview questions it will ask the user.
 - The application will contain Fermi Approximation questions.
 - The application will contain coding interview questions.

 #### Question process
 - The application's questions flow will be:
   - Select question and propt user to answer on digital whiteboard.
-  - After user is finished, application will prompt user to orally explain throught process.
+  - After user is finished, application will prompt user to orally explain their thought process.
   - After user is done explaining, AI assistant will analyse work and give feedback.

 #### Digital whiteboard